-05 Oct Legitimate interest and privacy consent, how to use them?
+05 Oct Legitimate interest and privacy consent, how to use them under the GDPR?

 Updated on 14 December after the publication of the draft version of the guidelines on automated decision making and profiling and the draft version of the guidelines on privacy consent of the Article 29 Working Party